The 6 Difficulties Expats Face When Moving Abroad (& How To Avoid!)

 1. Health Insurance

 First things first, it´s crucial that you find out about your health insurance coverage before moving abroad.
 Depending on where you are from and what country you are visiting, the coverage you need may differ but make sure you check the coverage that you are entitled to.
 For some countries, it is recommended that you get private health insurance.
-Although paying for insurance may seem annoying, it´s better to have that safety blanket - just in case!
+Although paying for insurance may seem annoying at first but it´s better to have that safety blanket - just in case!

 It´s important to consider the difficulties you would experience if you didn´t sort out your insurance.
 We all know how expensive moving abroad can be and I´m sure that we can all do without the addition of expensive hospital bills.
 Make sure that you choose the right insurance for you and your health conditions to avoid any financial nightmares - think of the long term benefits of having the right insurance coverage!